-Receipt of an other contribution shall be interpreted as grant of copyright license to the material contained within it per Article 23 of the Working Procedures Document.
+Receipt of an “other contribution” shall be interpreted as grant of copyright license to the material contained within it per Article 23 of the Working Procedures Document.

-Receipt of an other contribution shall be interpreted as agreement by the author or authors to be bound by the required oneM2M notice.
+Receipt of an “other contribution” shall be interpreted as agreement by the author or authors to be bound by the required oneM2M notice.

-Intermediate Results

-Intermediate results are generated to facilitate consensus and may be presented in temporary documents.
-An example of the use of intermediate results may be illustrated as follows:

-Pre-condition: There is no consensus on a proposed amendment contained in an input document.

-Normal Flow: The author of the input document copies the material under dispute into a temporary document, which is made available to the meeting.

-The material in the temporary document is subject to review and amendment in an attempt to achieve consensus.
-The review and amendment of the temporary document may be conducted in an Ad-Hoc Group.

-Post-conditions: Consensus No consensus

-Temporary documents may not be available upon conclusion of the meeting.

 Output Document Types

 Administrative